 It’s no surprise that “70% of Black Americans believe strongly in purchasing life insurance compared to less than half of the general population” according to Black Enterprise.
 It’s easy, affordable and arguably a last ditch effort to break the cycle.
 We also believe strongly in the role life insurance plays in generational wealth building but we know that to rely solely on it, is to rest the future of our family on a one-legged stool.

 Now before the “boot-strap bullies” get all up in arms with other stories of immigrant communities that found a way to get ahead in this country despite challenges, let me say this.
 No other group of people experienced what African Americans have on American soil.
 The only group that comes close are the Native Americans who also deserve their fair share of respect, support and/or reparations for what they’ve endured.

 That’s not to say that self-accountability doesn’t play a role in the crisis but until the playing field is level, self-accountability as a standalone tactic is limiting.
-It’s also important to note that the Hispanic and Latino communities deal with many of the same issues as we do and as far as I’m concerned, we’re all in this together.
+It’s also important to note that Latino communities deal with many of the same issues as we do and as far as I’m concerned, we’re all in this together.